A Rich Natural Heritage

 - Chingaza national park (Cundimarca)

 - Los Flamencos sanctuary (La Guajira)

 - Macuira national park (La Guajira)

 - Corales del Rosario y de San Bernardo National Park (Caribbean)

 - Gorgona National Park (Pacific)

 - Malpelo Sanctuary (Pacific)

 For a complete list and more detailed information, visit the official website: Parques Nacionales Naturales de Colombia.

-If you have a preference for a specific site, an interest in an animal or plant species, do not hesitate to let us know.
+If you have a preference for a specific site, an interest in a particular animal or plant species, please let us know!